 A number of Silk Road sites in China, Kazakhstan and Kyrgyztan have been named UNESCO World Heritage properties this year.
-There are eight in Kazakhstan, and Akyrtas near Taraz is one of them.
+There are eight in Kazakhstan, among them the magnificent Mausoleum of Ahmed Yassawi.
+The ruins of Akyrtas near Taraz make also up one of them.
 According to archaeologists, Akyrtas was a caravan resting station on the Northern Silk Road since the 8th or 9th century.
 There are several groups of ruins that date back to the time of the Arab invasion or earlier.

 A long walk to Akyrtas